lovelyspacedog/DOGRC/COMPARISON_REPORT.md

 ### Trade-offs:
 - ❌ Less manual control over plugin loading order
 - ❌ More complex directory structure (may be harder for some users)
-- ❌ No version masking feature (present in BRC)

 **Overall Assessment:** DOGRC is a more mature, maintainable, and scalable system.
 The automatic plugin discovery and organized structure make it easier to maintain and extend.
 The addition of unit tests significantly improves code quality and reliability.